kryops/pdfmake-html-renderer/README.md

 import PdfmakeHtmlRenderer from 'pdfmake-html-renderer'
 ```

-This library was built using the [Svelte](https://svelte.dev/) framework, which should allow integrating it into pretty much any web application:
+This library was built using the [Svelte](https://svelte.dev/) framework:

 - To consume it from a [Svelte](https://svelte.dev/) application, you may have to add build tooling to support TypeScript into your pipeline, as Svelte needs to compile the components from source
-- For a [React](https://reactjs.org/) or [Vue.js](https://vuejs.org/) application, you can use an adapter like [`svelte-adapter`](https://github.com/pngwn/svelte-adapter)
-- For other frameworks or VanillaJS, have a look at the [Svelte Component API](https://svelte.dev/docs/client-side-component-api)
+  - This version was built using Svelte 5.
+Use version <= 0.3.1 for older versions of Svelte

 Check out the `/examples` folder for some example projects.